-- Press 🖬 on the remote key. - Start the vehicle.
+- Press on the remote key.

+- Unlock the vehicle using the Keyless Access system.

+- Start the vehicle.

-To avoid setting off the alarm by mistake:
+To avoid setting off the alarm by accident:

-- Lock the vehicle after all occupants have exited. - Always unlock a door with the remote key.

-Unlocking the driver door with the key will not disarm the system or turn off the alarm.
+- Lock the vehicle after all occupants have exited. - Always unlock a door with the remote key, or use the Keyless Access system.
+Unlocking the driver door with the mechanical key will not disarm the system or turn off the alarm.